LambdaSharp/LambdaSharpTool/src/MindTouch.LambdaSharp.Tool/Docs/Tool-Publish.md

 ![λ#](../../../Docs/LambdaSharp_v2_small.png)

-# LambdaSharp Tool - Publish Command
+# LambdaSharp CLI - Publish Command

 The `publish` command is used to upload the compiled module and its assets to the deployment bucket.